BlokasLabs/pisound-docs/MODEP.md

 - First check if "clipping" lamp is flashing on the PISOUND while audio input is provided to the PI.
 - Check "GAIN"-Level (turn it down to minimum, not middle position)
 - Reduce audio input-level by turning down the volume of the connected input device.
+- Still disturbed sound?
+Check XRUNS-Status lower right corner of your browser windows.
+- See "Enhanced Configuration of jackd" Section.

 ## Plugins